 Developing a Tax Compliance Plan

-This course will be delivered as part of the Tax Policy and Administration Learning Program, primarily supported by the Ministry of Finance of Netherlands, the Ministry of Finance of Slovenia, Slovenia's Development Cooperation and the International Monetary Fund.
+The learning initiative was delivered as part of the Tax Policy and Administration Learning Program, primarily supported by the Ministry of Finance of Netherlands, the Ministry of Finance of Slovenia and Slovenia's Development Cooperation.
 The overall objective of the program is to contribute to strengthening of beneficiary institutions’ capacity in implementing the EU recommendations under which the revenue authorities can enhance tax compliance risk management.

-This workshop will facilitate a better understanding of the compliance plan as a high-level program which describes the most significant compliance risks identified in the tax system and responds to those risks through a range of measures addressing non-compliant behavior.
-It will highlight the importance of strengthening the organization and management of tax agencies, building capacities in core tax administration functions, reforming the legal framework and the judiciary, and stressing the use of information and communication technologies necessary to improve tax compliance.
-It will also address involving taxpayers and engaging them in a dialogue, putting risk management principles and the acquired knowledge together into a holistic approach with the purpose of creating a platform where compliance is achieved right from the start.
+This workshop facilitated a better understanding of the compliance plan as a high-level program which described the most significant compliance risks identified in the tax system and responded to those risks through a range of measures addressing non-compliant behavior.
+We highlighted the importance of strengthening the organization and management of tax agencies, building capacities in core tax administration functions, reforming the legal framework and the judiciary, and stressing the use of information and communication technologies necessary to improve tax compliance.
+We also addressed involving taxpayers and engaging them in a dialogue, putting risk management principles and the acquired knowledge together into a holistic approach with the purpose of creating a platform where compliance is achieved right from the start.

-By the end of the workshop the participants will be able to:
+By the end of the workshop the participants gained an understanding how to:

 - Describe the framework of an effective risk-based compliance plan and evaluate the effectiveness of previous plans